sevenloops/uhop/README.md

 ## Deploying the public demo

 Want YC reviewers to try the demo online without local setup?
-Deploy the backend to Railway/Render/Fly and the frontend to Vercel in minutes.
+Deploy the backend to Railway/Render/Fly and the frontend to Vercel or GitHub Pages.
 See `docs/DEPLOY.md` for step-by-step instructions.

 What it does: